-I am a sucker for Soft Homemade Pretzels!
+Soft Homemade Pretzels will give the mall pretzels a run for their money!
 I love the pretzels they sell at the mall.
-I wanted to give them a try at home because I can’t always be rushing up to the mall everytime I get a craving for some soft pretzels.
-They are actually pretty simple to make.
+I wanted to give them a try at home because I can’t always be rushing up to the mall every time I get a craving for some soft pretzels.
+These Soft Homemade Pretzels are actually pretty simple to make.
 The only thing that sets them apart from making bread is that you place the pretzel dough in a pot of boiling baking soda water solution.
 This solution is what gives the pretzels that chewy texture that we all love.
-With out the baking soda water solution, the pretzels will be a fancy breadstick.
+Without the baking soda water solution, the pretzels will be a fancy breadstick.
 Don’t worry, you won’t taste the baking soda at all.

 With love from my kitchen to yours,